codemismatch/rubylearning/content/posts/2025-09-22-rails-learning-roadmap.md

 - Demo the feature to peers, gather feedback, and publish a short post-mortem.
 - Challenge yourself to refactor one subsystem (for example, move callbacks into service objects).
-- Plan the next milestone—maybe payments, APIs, or admin tooling—and keep iterating.
+- Plan the next milestone&mdash;maybe payments, APIs, or admin tooling&mdash;and keep iterating.

 Treat each project as portfolio-ready work.
-With a consistent build–review–refine loop, you will understand both the Rails conventions and the why behind them.
+With a consistent build&ndash;review&ndash;refine loop, you will understand both the Rails conventions and the why behind them.